International Investigations

 International Fugitives

 The U.S. Marshals Service defines international fugitives as, fugitives wanted in the United States who have fled to foreign countries to avoid prosecution or incarceration.
-The International Investigations Branch is responsible for processing, reviewing, and forwarding information concerning the pursuit and apprehension of international fugitives.
+The Office of International Operations (OIO) is responsible for processing, reviewing, and forwarding information concerning the pursuit and apprehension of international fugitives.
 Interaction with numerous law enforcement agencies and representatives of foreign governments is a daily occurrence.
 With no jurisdiction outside of the United States, the U.S. Marshals Service is constantly networking to establish and improve relationships with foreign governments to enhance its ability to apprehend fugitives seeking refuge in foreign countries.

 Foreign Fugitives